Why healthy soils are important

 SoilWatch is a soil health monitoring program which works in partnership with NSW Local Land Services to measure changes in soil condition.

-OEH is the lead agency in the Monitoring, Evaluation and Reporting program which monitors land and soil condition across NSW.
+OEH is the lead agency in the Monitoring, Evaluation and Reporting program which monitors land and soil condition across New South Wales.

 The Soil Conservation Act 1938 provides for the conservation of soil and farm water resources and the mitigation of erosion.
 Parts 2A, 3 and 4 of the Act provide for the management of: